angelopchery/WeatherApp/README.md

-This Project is Copyrighted by Balaganghadar Reddy Kandula
+This Project is Copyrighted by Gouri Nanda